SBA loans: What are they and how do they work?

 The approval process could take a few months because your application goes through multiple stages.
 If you’re approved, your lender is responsible for closing and disbursing the loan.

-SBA loans require you to exhaust all other financing options, but they provide invaluable support to small businesses that keep the economy thriving.
-With often-favorable interest rates and extended repayment terms, SBA loans are a great option for securing funds for your business—and the reduced risk to lenders makes them more likely to provide you with funding.
-Connecting with a lender who understands your business's needs will help you receive the financing that meets those needs.
+With often favorable interest rates and extended repayment terms, SBA loans are a great option for securing funds for your business.
+And the reduced risk to lenders makes them more likely to provide you with funding.